Rebecca Lester

 Books

-2019 Lester, Rebecca J. Famished: Eating Disorders and Failed Care in America.
-Berkeley, CA: University of California Press.
+2. Lester, Rebecca J. Famished: Eating Disorders and Failed Care in America.
+Berkeley, University of California Press, 2019.

-2005 Lester, Rebecca J. Jesus in Our Wombs Embodying Modernity in a Mexican Convent.
-University of California Press.
+1. Lester, Rebecca J. Jesus in Our Wombs: Embodying Modernity in a Mexican Convent.
+Berkeley, University of California Press, 2005.

 Peer-Reviewed Articles and Book Chapters